braheezy/vscode-qoa-preview/README.md

 ## Development
 This project uses [Bun](https://bun.sh/) as it's JavaScript runtime, so ensure that's installed.

 I found it quicker to iterate on the HTML/JS/CSS outside of VS Code, so that's what in `test/` and it can be hosted with `bun run local`.
+Those files are not 100% copy-paste-able to the extension code, so watch out.

 Once you're ready to test in VS Code, you should be able to press F5 in this project to auto-launch the debug config.
 You'll want to open the Web Developer Tools using the Command Palette for classic web dev debugging tools.